Tidal torques. A critical review of some techniques: The MacDonald expression for the tidal torque

 \section{The MacDonald expression for the tidal torque}

-The idea of representing the tidal pattern with one bulge is often mis-attributed to MacDonald (1964) who in fact borrowed it from Gerstenkorn (1955).
-This approach was furthered by Singer (1968) and greatly advanced by Mignard (1979, 1980).
-It is the latter two authors who realised that Gerstenkorn's single-bulge simplification was acceptable only with a frequency-independent $\,\Delta t\,$, not with a frequency-independent $\,Q\,$ as in MacDonald (1964).
+The idea of representing the tidal pattern with one bulge belongs to MacDonald (1964).
+Later, Singer (1968) and Mignard (1979, 1980) realised that MacDonald's single-bulge simplification was acceptable only with a frequency-independent $\,\Delta t\,$, not with a frequency-independent $\,Q\,$ as in MacDonald (1964).
 Nevertheless we shall call this approach ``the MacDonald torque", to comply with the established convention.
 For the same reason, the afore-described Darwin-Kaula-Goldreich expansion will be referred to simply as ``the Darwin torque".

 In the preceding section, the Darwin torque's component orthogonal to the equator was conveniently given by the fundamental formula (\ref{29}).
 Within the MacDonald approach, it will be more practical to write the torque as a derivative taken with respect to the longitude.
 The torque acting on the tidally disturbed satellite of mass $\,M_{sat}\,$ is $\;-\,M_{sat}\;\partial U/\partial \lambda$, while the torque that this moon exerts on the planet is this expression's negative: \ba \tau(\erbold)\;=\;M_{sat}\;\frac{\partial U(\erbold)}{\partial\lambda}~~~.~~~ \ea Speaking rigorously, the formula furnishes the torque's component perpendicular to the planetary equator.
 As can be seen from (\ref{38}), formula (\ref{415}) coincides with (\ref{29}) for low inclinations.